The Graph Cut Kernel for Ranked Data: Kernel for ordered data

 If in two rankings $A$ and $A'$, an object $d$ is ranked similarly then this results in the multiplication of two numbers with the same sign, i.e. $\phi(A)_d\phi(A')_d > 0$.
 On the contrary, if $d$ is ranked differently then the multiplication would happen between numbers with different signs and thus $\phi(A)_d\phi(A')_d < 0$.
 How much greater or less than zero depends on the position of the $d$ in the rankings. \myfig{geom_inter} reports $\phi(A)$ and $\phi(A')$ where $A'$ is the inverse of $A$ along with the multiplication factor ${\phi(A)_d\phi(A')_d}$.

-\subsection{Kernel for Non-Exhaustive Partial Orderings}
+\subsection{Kernel for non-exhaustive partial orderings}

-To extend the submodular kernel from exhaustive to non-exhaustive ordered partitions, we recur to the convolution kernel \citep{haussler1999convolution} by defining the set of exhaustive order partitions that are coherent with a non-exhaustive ranking, $R(\cdot)$.
-The convolution kernel over the submodular kernel is
+To extend the graph cut kernel from exhaustive to non-exhaustive ordered partitions, we recur to the convolution kernel \citep{haussler1999convolution} by defining the set of exhaustive order partitions that are coherent with a non-exhaustive ranking, $R(\cdot)$.
+The convolution kernel over the graph cut kernel is

 where $A, A'$ are non-exhaustive rankings ordered partitions and $R(A), R(A')$ are the set of exhaustive ordered partitions that are coherent with $A, A'$ respectively.
 Due to the linearity of the inner product, we can reduce $k_c(\cdot,\cdot)$ to the inner product between the average of the feature maps over $R(A)$ and $R(A')$, so that